 The fine is \$50 per day for the first three days late and, thereafter, \$500 per day for each late day, not to exceed 25% of the total receipts or expenditures, whichever is greater for the period covered by the late report.
-However, for reports immediately preceding the primary and general election, the fine shall be \$500 per day for each day, not to exceed 25% of the total receipts or expenditures, which is greater, for the period covered by the late report.
+However, for reports immediately preceding the primary and general election, the fine shall be \$500 per day for each late day, not to exceed 25% of the total receipts or expenditures, which is greater, for the period covered by the late report.

-12. Will a fine be imposed for the late filing of a waiver of report?
+12. Will a fine be imposed for the late filing of a notice of no activity?

-No. However, to avoid potential issues in the future, please note that state law (s.106.07(7), Fla.
+No, because you had no receipts or expenditures during the reporting period.
+However, to avoid potential issues in the future, please note that state law (s.
+106.07(7), Fla.
 Stat.) requires the political committee to file by the dates set out by law, either a campaign finance report or if applicable, a notification that no reportable activity occurred for the reporting period.
-Failure to do may constitute a violation of sections 106.07(1) and 106.19(1)(c), Fla.
-Stat.
-The Division is required to notify the Florida Elections Commission of any apparent violation of chapter 106, Fla.
-Stat., or any failure to file a report or information required by chapter 106, Fla.
-Stat.
+Failure to do so may constitute a violation of Sections 106.07(1) and 106.19(1)(c), Florida Statutes.
+The Division is required to notify the Florida Elections Commission of any apparent violation of Chapter 106, Florida Statutes, or any failure to file a report or information required by Chapter 106, Florida Statutes.
 If a matter is referred to the Florida Elections Commission, the Commission may assess a civil penalty of up to \$1,000 per violation.